Best daily deals

 Kaitlyn Cimino / Android Authority

 For a highly reliable gym companion with some handy smart features, the Garmin Venu 3 is the company’s best smartwatch yet.
 It doesn’t offer the same third-party app experience as the options above but provides on-wrist phone calls and voice assistant support.
-It also taps into many of Garmin’s top training tools, including brand-new automatic nap detection, as well as Body Battery, Daily Summary, and Recovery stats.
-Plus, during our review period, we found both GPS tracking and heart rate monitoring on the Venu 3 accurate.
+It also taps into many of Garmin’s top training tools, including brand-new automatic nap detection, Body Battery, Daily Summary, and Recovery stats.
+Plus, we found GPS tracking and heart rate monitoring on the Venu 3 accurate during our review period.
 Significantly, the Venu 3’s multi-week battery life also makes the device stand out more than the Pixel Watch 2.

 Since its launch, the Venu 3 has also received support for Garmin’s ECG app, previously only found on the Garmin Venu 2 Plus.
 The new model features an upgraded heart rate sensor that is now FDA-approved for ECG readings, making the device a powerful health companion.